entando/entando-docs/vuepress/docs/next/tutorials/compose/content-types-tutorial.md

 - `Name`: Enter a description of the Attribute.
 This field supports a string value of 50 characters or less consisting of uppercase and lowercase letters, numbers and/or special characters (e.g. Title).

-- The Attribute Type may support the option to declare that the Attribute is `Mandatory`, `Searchable` and/or `Can be used as a filter in lists` via toggle buttons.
+- An Attribute Type may support the option to declare that the Attribute is `Mandatory`, `Searchable` and/or `Can be used as a filter in lists` via toggle buttons.

-- The Attribute Type may support the option to choose an Attribute `Role`.
+- An Attribute Type may support the option to choose an Attribute `Role`.
 Be sure to click the `Add` button after making your selection.

 - The remaining fields are not mandatory and may be left empty.